apple/swift-container-plugin/Sources/swift-container-plugin/Documentation.docc/build-container-image.md

   Base image on which to layer the application.
   (default: `swift:slim`)

+- term `CONTAINERTOOL_ARCHITECTURE`:
+  CPU architecture.

 - term `CONTAINERTOOL_OS`:
   Operating system to encode in the container image.
   (default: `Linux`)

+- term `CONTAINERTOOL_DEFAULT_USERNAME`:
+  Default username to use when logging into the registry.

+  This username is used if there is no matching `.netrc` entry for the registry, there is no `.netrc` file, or the `--disable-netrc` option is set.
+  The same username is used for the source and destination registries.

+- term `CONTAINERTOOL_DEFAULT_PASSWORD`:
+  Default password to use when logging into the registry.

+  This password is used if there is no matching `.netrc` entry for the registry, there is no `.netrc` file, or the `--disable-netrc` option is set.
+  The same password is used for the source and destination registries.